 Make sure you end with a clear call to action so your audience understands what they should do next.

 Lastly, DESIGN should enhance your story, not distract from it.
 Keep headlines short.
 Avoid complex imagery.
 Keep word count to a minimum.
-Use simple charts, drawings and photography that will compliment your talking points.
+Use simple charts, drawings and photography that will complement your talking points.
 Design is just as much about what you leave out as what you put in so edit, edit, edit!

 There are three responses to a piece of design—yes, no, and WOW!
 Wow is the one to aim for. —Milton Glaser